Kosmokleaner/DirectXShaderCompilerWiki/Building-Sources.md

     hctbuild

-You can also clean, build and run tests with this command.
+You can also tests with this command.

-    hctcheckin
+    hcttest

 After you have built a solution, you can open it in Visual Studio by running `hctvs`.